sinsys/calamity-rpg/README.md

-# Calamity
+# Calamity RPG

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 10.0.5.
+This is an experiment to see how easily I can build out an entire 8-bit RPG with Angular.

 ## Development server